Explore Japan's Cultural Heritage

 Nara

-Activities: Visit Todai-ji Temple housing the Great Buddha, roam the Nara Park with its friendly deer, and explore the Kasuga Taisha Shrine.
+Activities: Visit Todai-ji Temple housing Great Buddha, roam Nara Park with friendly deer, explore Kasuga Taisha Shrine.

 Accommodation: Traditional guesthouses, ryokans.